-- 1) Double-click the chart so that it is enclosed by a gray border. - 2) Click any of the elements-the title, the legend, or the chart graphic-to select it.
-Green resizing handles appear. - 3) Move the pointer over the selected element.
-When it changes shape, click and drag to move the element. - 4) Release the mouse button when the element is in the desired position.
+- 1) Double-click the chart so that it is enclosed by a gray border. - 2) Double-click any of the elements-the title, the legend, or the chart graphic.
+Click and drag to move the element.
+If the element is already selected, then move the pointer over the element to get the move icon (small hand), then click, drag and move the element. - 3) Release the mouse button when the element is in the desired position.

+Note

-Note If your graphic is 3D, round red handles appear which control the three-dimensional angle of the graphic.
+If your graphic is 3D, round red handles appear which control the three-dimensional angle of the graphic.
 You cannot resize or reposition the graphic while the round red handles are showing.
-With the round red handles showing, $Shift + Click$ to get the green resizing handles.
+With the round red handles showing, Shift + Click to get the green resizing handles.
 You can now resize and reposition your 3D chart graphic.
 See the following tip.

+Tip
-You can resize the chart graphic using its green resizing handles

-Tip (Shift + Click, then drag a corner handle to maintain the proportions).
+You can resize the chart graphic using its green resizing handles (Shift + Click), then drag a corner handle to maintain the proportions).
 However, you cannot resize the title or the key.